Implementation and Experimental Evaluation of Reed-Solomon Identification: Scenarios involving multiple receivers

-If the set of receiver is fixed, then identification cannot be an advantage over transmission in this multiple-receivers scenario.
-Indeed, for an advantage to exist the number of receivers must me at least $M=RT$ and at that point the probability of false positive will be quite large (especially for identification-capacity achieving codes where $R\gg T$).
-Thus implementations such as~~\cite{BringerPatent} may not necessarily show an advantage without additional considerations.
+If the goal is to avoid any false positive and the set of receivers is fixed, then identification cannot be an advantage over transmission in this multiple-receivers scenario.
+Indeed, for an advantage to exist the number of receivers must be at least $M=RT$ otherwise we can simply assign a unique identifier for each receiver with the same communication overhead.
+However, at that point the probability of false positive will be large (especially for codes achieving identification capacity where $R\gg T$ and even $\log R \gg \log T$).
+Thus implementations such as~\cite{BringerPatent} may not show an advantage without additional considerations.

-Instead, identification might show an advantage if the set of receiver is a variable subset in a larger set of total possible receivers.
+Instead, identification might show an advantage if the set of receivers is a variable subset in a larger set of total possible receivers.
 Even the size of the set of receivers itself can be variable, since we can send multiple challenges to accommodate for a larger number of receivers.
 A number of challenges $\nchallenges$ will see an average fraction $1/T^\nchallenges$ of identities accepting all the challenges.